-Currently, we are offering treatment through a multi-site research program, The Child Bipolar Network, a consortium of five universities across the country (University of Colorado, UCLA, University of Pittsburgh, University of Cincinnati, and Virginia Commonwealth University).
+Based on results of this diagnostic evaluation, eligible patients may be invited to participate in one of our ongoing research studies.
+Currently, we are recruiting participants for a multi-site research program: The Child Bipolar Network (CBN).
+The CBN is a consortium of five universities across the country (University of Colorado, UCLA, University of Pittsburgh, University of Cincinnati, and Virginia Commonwealth University) with expertise in diagnosing and treating bipolar disorder in youth and young adults.
+Through this naturalistic study, the CBN is examining predictors of clinical outcome for participants with a bipolar spectrum disorder.
 For more information about participating in this research, please click here.

 In the future, we plan to expand our services to include: